![]() |

 Understanding Autism: Signs, Causes, and Treatment Options

-Importance of understanding autism
+Importance of Understanding Autism

-Autism is a condition that is becoming increasingly prevalent, with an estimated 1 in 54 children in the United States diagnosed with autism spectrum disorder (ASD).
+Autism is a condition that is becoming increasingly prevalent, with an estimated 1 in 54 children in the United States diagnosed with autism spectrum disorder (ASD).In recent years, there has been a growing awareness and understanding of autism spectrum disorder (ASD), a neurological condition that affects individuals in various ways.

-Autism signs and symptoms
+Autism Signs and Symptoms

 - Early signs of autism in children.